Learn More About Millipedes

 Another way the millipedes protect themselves is by emitting certain chemicals.
 They do not sting, but they have ozopores that emit foul-smelling and bad-tasting compounds that deter predators from eating them.
 Some millipedes produce chemicals that can burn skin, so it is best to wash hands if you get into contact with them.

 Millipedes can be found across all continents except for Antarctica.
 They live on leaf litter, dead wood, or soil.
 They prefer humid conditions and are typically forest floor dwellers.
 Other habitats include deserts, caves; while a few can live near seashores.

 During the fall, millipedes tend to migrate and during this time, we often find them inside our homes.
-When inside our homes, they usually inhabit basements and front porches.
+When inside our North Carolina homes, they usually inhabit basements and front porches.

 Millipedes can be called scavengers.
 Millipedes eat decomposing vegetation, feces, and dead wood.
 Some millipedes are herbivores, feeding on living plants.
 A few species are carnivorous, feeding on insects, centipedes, and earthworms.